The Ill-effects of Diabetes and How Breathing Helps in Managing It

 Although pre-diabetes and diabetes may sound like different conditions, the reality is, they are faces of the same coin, with similar risks.

-Many people don't take control their blood sugar seriously in pre-diabetic stage until they are declared diabetic.
+Many people don't take control their blood sugar seriously in the pre-diabetic stage until they are declared diabetic.

 High blood sugar DOES NOT cause diabetes.
 Diabetes is caused by excess insulin in your body, and NOT excess blood sugar.
 Excess blood sugar is a symptom, but not the cause when it comes to diabetes.